-In Saxenda clinical trials breast cancer confirmed by adjudication was reported in 14 (0.6%) of 2379 Saxendatreated women compared with 3 (0.2%) of 1300 placebo-treated women, including invasive cancer (11 Saxenda- and 2 placebo-treated women) and ductal carcinoma in situ (3 Saxenda- and 1 placebo-treated woman).
-The majority of cancers were estrogen- and progesterone-receptor positive.
-There were too few cases to determine whether these cases were related to Saxenda.
-In addition, there are insufficient data to determine whether Saxenda has an effect on pre-existing breast neoplasia.
+In SAXENDA® clinical trials in adults, breast cancer confirmed by adjudication was reported in 17 (0.7%) of 2379 SAXENDA®treated women compared with 3 (0.2%) of 1300 placebo-treated women, including invasive cancer (13 SAXENDA®- and 2 placebotreated women) and ductal carcinoma in situ (4 SAXENDA®- and 1 placebo-treated woman).
+The majority of cancers were estrogenand progesterone-receptor positive.
+There were too few cases to determine whether these cases were related to SAXENDA®.
+In addition, there are insufficient data to determine whether SAXENDA® has an effect on pre-existing breast neoplasia.